rust-lang/rfcs/text/0000-alternate-registries.md

 # Unresolved questions
 [unresolved]: #unresolved-questions
-As mentioned in the design section, this does not answer all of the questions for supporting a private crates.io server, but it provides the first steps in that direction, with the remaining areas considered out of scope for this RFC.
+As mentioned in the design section, this RFC does not answer all of the questions for supporting a private crates.io server, but it provides the first steps in that direction, with the remaining areas considered out of scope for this RFC.
+However, the following issues will need to be solved before this RFC can be fully implemented, although not necessarily directly as part of this RFC:

+* There needs to be a mechanism for unstable features in cargo
+* A public API needs to be available for the registry format prior to this feature being available in stable builds